episerver/liquid-templating-cms/README.md

 ```

 #### Content Type Filters
-The is_true filter acts on IContent objects and returns true if the IContent matches the specified type.
+The is_type filter acts on IContent objects and returns true if the IContent matches the specified type.

 #### Example usage
 ```html